 Each part of the Jewish tradition is integrally related to the whole.
-Jewish religion and Jewish culture are more than complementary, they are symbiotic; one is inconceivable without the other.
+Jewish religion and Jewish culture are more than complementary; they are symbiotic, and one is inconceivable without the other.
 When the American rabbi Mordecai Kaplan proclaimed the Jewish religion to be a “civilization,” he was simply articulating the common experience of Jews throughout history, around the world.

 Judaism is perhaps best conceptualized as a triad with three points of reference: God, Torah, and the people Israel (that is, the Jewish people).
 None is central; all are interdependent, with varying degrees of emphasis at various times.
 God is the God of Israel, the God of all creation, the one God who is One.
 Torah embodies Judaism’s intellectual culture, focusing on the study, understanding, and interpretation of sacred texts.
 Israel focuses on Judaism as a historical culture and the civilization of a particular people; the “peoplehood” of the Jews includes customs and foods, arts and music, dance and folkways that are part of a way of life.
 Judaism is critically concerned with the evolving relationship between God, Torah, and the Jewish people, a relationship described as a covenant.
 In the covenantal triad, God emphasizes the vertical relationship of the Jewish people to the Divine; Israel emphasizes the horizontal relationship Jews bear to one another, and Torah is both vertical and horizontal, for it defines the way of life of a whole people lived in relationship to God.